Hard-normal Example-aware Template Mutual Matching for Industrial Anomaly Detection: Related Works

 \subsection{Multi-Prototype Representation}

 Multi-prototype representation algorithms aim to select $K$ prototypes to represent the distribution of $N$ samples ($K\le N$).
-K-Means-type algorithms \cite{kmeans,fuzzy} attempt to find an optimal partition of the original distribution into $K$ cluster centroids.
+K-Means-type algorithms \cite{kmeans,fuzzy} attempt to find an optimal partition of the original distribution into $K$ cluster centres.
 Liu \emph{et al.} \cite{mpc1} separate the samples into several regions by squared-error clustering and group each high-density region into one prototype.
-Nie \emph{et al.} \cite{Nie} select $K$ prototypes by using a scalable and parameter-free graph fusion scheme.
+Nie \emph{et al.} \cite{Nie} select $K$ prototypes using a scalable and parameter-free graph fusion scheme.
 Additionally, since coreset \cite{coreset} has been commonly used in K-Means-type algorithms, Roth \emph{et al.} \cite{patchcore} propose a coreset-based selection strategy to find $K$ representatives.
-While the multi-prototype representation methods discussed above can effectively cover the distribution of most samples, the coverage of the hard-nominal examples is disregarded by those methods.
-Consequently, the tiny template set compressed by those methods may struggle to cover the distribution of hard-nominal examples.
+While the multi-prototype representation methods discussed above can effectively cover the distribution of most samples, the coverage of the hard-normal examples is overlooked by those methods.
+Consequently, the tiny template set compressed by those methods may struggle to cover the distribution of hard-normal examples.